sympy/sympy/doc/src/modules/physics/mechanics/autolev_parser.rst

-  3. When it comes to inertia getters (``I_C_D>>`` used in an expression or ``INERTIA`` commands), these MUST be used with the ``EXPRESS`` command to specifiy the frame as SymPy needs this information to compute the inertia dyadic.
+  3. When it comes to inertia getters (``I_C_D>>`` used in an expression or ``INERTIA`` commands), these MUST be used with the ``EXPRESS`` command to specify the frame as SymPy needs this information to compute the inertia dyadic.

   .. code-block:: none